 Sudden Unexplained Death in Childhood Registry & Research Collaborative

-We support grieving families in pursuing a greater understanding of their child’s death and work directly with parents or legal guardians who provide written consent for their child to be enrolled.
+We support grieving families in pursuing a greater understanding of their child’s death and work directly with parents or legal guardians when they have provided written consent for their child to be enrolled.

-The SUDCRRC benefits from global participation and support, and our research findings enhance international scientific understanding of sudden death.
+The SUDCRRC benefits from global participation, donations, and scientific grant support.
+Our research findings enhance international scientific understanding of sudden death.

 The SUDCRRC is approved by NYU Langone Health’s Institutional Review Board.